nzxl101/homedash-rs/README.md

 Simple and straightforward dashboard for your homelab.
 Powered by Rust and built with [Tuono](https://github.com/tuono-labs/tuono) in mind.

+> [!IMPORTANT]
+> This project is still under heavy development and is not ready for production use.

 ## Supported apps

 - [x] AdGuard Home